 4. If this is the first time you’ve visited the site, log in with your Microsoft 365 Business credentials.

 After a successful login, the document-tracking site displays a summary of views of your document.
-Explore the tabs to see the robust features in Azure Information Protection.
+Explore the tabs to see the robust features of Azure Information Protection.

 The Revoke access page is displayed.